Suggested links

 Fentanyl withdrawal may begin within 12 hours after the last dose of fentanyl and last up to 10 days.

-However, many factors can affect the fentanyl withdrawal timeline, such as how long a person misused fentanyl, how much they were using it, and how often they misused the drug.
+However, many factors can affect the fentanyl withdrawal timeline, such as how long a person misused fentanyl, how much they were using, and how often they misused the drug.

-People abusing opioids like fentanyl for a long time may experience post-acute withdrawal syndrome (PAWS), which causes prolonged withdrawal symptoms for weeks or months after ceasing the use of fentanyl.
+People who have been abusing opioids like fentanyl for a long time may experience post-acute withdrawal syndrome (PAWS), which causes prolonged withdrawal symptoms for weeks or months after ceasing the use of fentanyl.

 What are the symptoms of fentanyl withdrawal?

-Symptoms of fentanyl withdrawal can vary based on the severity of the dependence or addiction, the length of time you have taken fentanyl, and the dosage.
+Symptoms of fentanyl withdrawal can vary based on the severity of the dependence or addiction, the length of time you have been taking fentanyl, and the dosage.

 Fentanyl withdrawal symptoms may include: